<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2186299845444317&amp;ev=PageView&amp;noscript=1">

 Research suggests that probiotics may not only be safe with HRT but may even enhance its effects.
 Here's how:

-In plain terms: probiotics may help your body use estrogen more efficiently, whether it’s your own or from HRT.
+Why this matters to you: In plain terms, probiotics may help your body use estrogen more efficiently - whether it's your own or from HRT.
+It's a support mechanism, not a replacement.

 That said, probiotics are not a substitute for HRT.
 Think of them as a possible companion that may gently boost results, especially for vaginal or gut-related symptoms.